kubo-azu/Click-qPCR/README.md

 Navigate to the "ΔΔCt Analysis" section in the sidebar.

-Reference Gene:

-This should be automatically set to Gapdh based on the selection in the main ΔCt analysis panel.
+Reference Gene: This should be automatically set to Gapdh based on the selection in the main ΔCt analysis panel.

-Target Gene Selection:

-Select Hoge from the "Target Gene" dropdown menu.
+Target Gene Selection: Select Hoge from the "Target Gene" dropdown menu.

-Group Selection (グループの選択):

-Select Control_X for "Select Control Group to Calculate Fold-Change"; Select Treatment_X for "Select Target Group to Calculate Fold-Change".
+Group Selection: Select Control_X for "Select Control Group to Calculate Fold-Change"; Select Treatment_X for "Select Target Group to Calculate Fold-Change".

 Click the "Run ΔΔCt Analysis" button.